Book a Tour →

 Mt Coot-tha Botanic Gardens

 Take the 471 bus from the CBD to Mt Coot-tha.
-Walk the Botanic Gardens (don't miss the Japanese Garden and the arid dome), then catch the free shuttle bus up to the summit lookout.
+Walk the Botanic Gardens (don't miss the Japanese Garden, the arid dome, and the Planetarium).
+The Japanese Garden alone is one of the most tranquil experiences in the city — a genuine escape from the urban pace.

 12:00 PM

-The Summit Restaurant at the Mt Coot-tha lookout has a beautiful terrace and does a wonderful wood-fired lunch.
-The 180-degree panorama of Brisbane from your table is the most impressive dining view in the city.
+The Summit Restaurant at the Mt Coot-tha lookout has a beautiful terrace with a 180-degree panorama of Brisbane across to Moreton Bay and the Glass House Mountains on a clear day.
+The most impressive dining view in the city.
+Book ahead — it's popular with locals too.

 Day 3 Afternoon & Evening